Virginia Law & Wills

 * (By the way, it is simply not true that if you die without a Will your estate automatically goes to the state.
 It goes to your relatives.
 If no relatives of yours can be found within the appropriate degree of relationship, then it is possible that the state would receive the assets of your estate, but that is an extremely rare circumstance.)

 Of Course You Still Need A Will…

 So let’s say you have no minor children for whom a guardian should be appointed, and the intestate distribution we described above is just what you had in mind.
 In that case you don’t need a Will, correct?
 Well, here the call becomes more difficult.
 Here are three more issues you may wish to consider:

-1. If you die without a will, an administrator will be appointed to manage your estate.
+1. If you die without a Will, an administrator will be appointed to manage your estate.
 Generally, it will be a family member.
 But in order to serve, he or she will have to pay for a surety bond.
 This is a cost that can be avoided with a Will, which would waive any requirement that a bond be posted.
 If your estate is, let’s say, $200,000, the bond can run close to $1,000.
-Of course, the money is not ‘yours’ anymore (given that you will be dead and all), but saving that money for your heirs still may be an issue for you to consider.
+Of course, the money is not ‘yours’ anymore (given that you will be dead and all), but saving that money for your heirs is something for you to consider.